kalamuna/ucb_cas/README.txt

 account gets created, but if they try to edit it, they get a validation error on the email field since it is the email that is already in use by User 1.
 To fix this, change the User 1 email.

+Q. I am using Libraries API and it doesn't work to put phpCAS under sites/all/modules/ucb_cas/cas.
+I get errors.

+A. There is a patch (http://drupal.org/node/1394666#comment-5434276) for cas-7.x.
+This patch needs to be backported to cas-6.x.
+You could move the phpCAS library manually for now.

 AUTHORS
 -------